grondilu/bitcoin-bash-tools/README.md

 ## Description

-This repository contains bitcoin-related bash functions and programs, allowing bitcoin private keys generation and processing from and to various formats.
+This repository contains bitcoin-related bash functions, allowing bitcoin private keys generation and processing from and to various formats.

 To discourage the handling of keys in plain text, most of these functions mainly read and print keys in *binary*.
 The base58check version is only read